 Made year round, this soup is characterized by its thickness with a variety of seasonal vegetables so thick it is said, that the ladle should sit on the top.
 It can be made with any number of preserved meats, such as Ventrèche (French Pancetta), Duck Confit, Confit D’Oie (Preserved Goose), or Bayonne Ham, among others.
-We will be using Bayonne Ham.
+We will be using Bayonne Ham to flavor the broth and Virginia Ham for the meat.
 We will forgo using Lard Rance, a slightly rancid piece of salt pork, traditionally used in the dish….mainly because we don’t know where to find it.

 Bayonne Ham, coming from the City in South West France, has PGI status (Protected Designation of Origin) and are raised naturally without hormones or antibiotics.
 The ham is cured based on ancient methods and also rubbed with Piment d'Espelette, providing its unique flavor.

-As for the vegetables, the soup will contain, fresh fava beans, haricot verts (green beans), english peas, asparagus, cabbage, red potatoes (not available in Europe until after Columbus), white beans, green garlic….and any other newly arrived Summer vegetables our supplier has fresh next Tuesday.
+As for the vegetables, the soup will contain a variety of winter vegetables, such as shallots, leeks, cauliflower, chicory, brussels, swiss chard, carrots, cabbage, potatoes (not available in Europe until after Columbus), celery root, white beans,….and any other newly arrived winter vegetables our supplier has fresh next Tuesday.
 The soup can be cooked in about 45 min., however will only get better the longer it has to simmer.